liebesbachlein/hw-java_aigerim/README.md

 by
 Aigerim Tuishieva

-Homework #3
+Homework #5

-Custom Class Loader in util/CustomClassLoader

-Extraction of Logger.class in config/LoggingConfig

-Logger.class contents in java are also in LoggerClass.txt (for checking)
+Functional Interface in util/matcher/CriteriaMatcher

+Stream API used in repo/ReservationRepo, repo/SpaceRepo, and service/Service

+Optional used in service/Service checkSpaceAvailability

+Optional, Stream API and Lambda usage are highlighted by custom annotations